Storyboard Examples for AI Video Production

 7. Reference-matched action

-Some shots are less about composition and more about motion: fabric in wind, a handheld drift, a dance phrase, a creature movement, or a walk cycle.
+Some shots need motion guidance more than extra art: fabric in wind, a handheld drift, a dance phrase, a creature movement, or a walk cycle.
+For stylized motion, the AI animation generator workflow helps decide whether text, image, avatar, animatic, or timeline control fits the shot.

-Here, the panel sets the frame and the reference video guides motion, timing, camera behavior, or staging.
-The shot plan should say what the reference is responsible for so the model isn’t left to infer the job.
+The shot plan should say what the reference controls so the model does not need to infer the job.

 Turn storyboard panels into shot plans